 COUNTRY DESCRIPTION: Eritrea is a poor East African country, the capital of which is Asmara.
 Formerly a province of Ethiopia, Eritrea became an independent country on May 24, 1993, following a 30-year struggle that culminated in an overwhelming referendum vote for independence.
 Tourism facilities are very limited.
-Read the Department of State’s Background Notes on Eritrea for additional information.
+Read the Department of State’s Fact Sheet on Eritrea for additional information.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Eritrea, please take the time to tell our Embassy about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
 Here’s the link to the Smart Traveler Enrollment Program.

 179 Alaa Street, PO Box 211, Asmara

 Telephone: (291-1) 12-00-04

 Facsimile: (291-1) 124-255 and (291-1) 127-584